-- Store all food and food-related items in a closed, hard-sided vehicle or suspended at least 10 ft. off of the ground and 4 ft. from any supporting tree or pole. - Ice chests, coolers, boxes, cans, tents and soft-sided campers are not bear-resistant! - Store pet food and livestock feed the same as human food, out of reach from bears and other animals. - Deposit all garbage in wildlife-resistant trash containers. - Remove all food and garbage from your campsite before you leave. - Never approach or feed any wildlife.
+- least 10 ft. off of the ground and 4 ft. from any supporting tree or pole. - Ice chests, coolers, boxes, cans, tents and soft-sided campers are not bear-resistant! - Store pet food and livestock feed the same as human food, out of reach from bears and other animals. - Deposit all garbage in wildlife-resistant trash containers. - Remove all food and garbage from your campsite before you leave. - Never approach or feed any wildlife.